 N-4a Noise-sensitive land uses.
-Where receptor land uses are potentially exposed to existing or projected exterior noise levels exceeding the levels specified in Table ~~N-2~~ or the performance standards of Table N-1, an acoustical analysis shall be required as part of the environmental review process, so that noise mitigation may be included in the project design.
+Where receptor land uses are potentially exposed to existing or projected exterior noise levels exceeding the levels specified in Table N-2 or the performance standards of Table N-1, an acoustical analysis shall be required as part of the environmental review process, so that noise mitigation may be included in the project design.
 An acoustical analysis prepared pursuant to the Noise Element shall:

 1. Be the financial responsibility of the applicant.
 2. Be prepared by a qualified person experienced in the fields of environmental noise assessment and architectural acoustics.
 3. Include representative noise level measurements, with sufficient sampling periods and locations, to adequately describe local conditions and the predominant noise sources.
-4. ~~Estimate existing and projected cumulative (twenty years) noise levels in terms of Ldn or CNEL and/or the standards of Table N-1, and compare those levels to the adopted policies of the Noise Element.~~

-4. Recommend appropriate mitigation to achieve compliance with the adopted policies and standards of the Noise Element, giving preference to proper site planning and design over mitigation measures which require the construction of noise barriers or structural modifications to buildings which contain noise-sensitive land uses.
+4. Recommend appropriate mitigation to achieve compliance with the adopted policies and standards of the Noise Element, giving preference to proper site planning and design over mitigation measures, which require the construction of noise barriers or structural modifications to buildings, which contain noise-sensitive land uses.
 5. Estimate noise exposure after prescribed mitigation measures are implemented.
-7. ~~Describe a post project assessment program which could be used to evaluate the effectiveness of the proposed mitigation measures.~~